marwinkirchhofs/m_code_manager/notes.md

+### DOCUMENTATION

+#### structure
+how do you actually structure the documentation?
+There are different parts and different levels of documentation to the project:
+* concept of functionality
+    * structure of the command line interface
+    * capabilities (language-agnostic)
+* per-code manager documentation
+    * commands and options
+    * project structure
+* how to add/extend a codemanager -> which parts of the code are there such that you can easily extend it and use the frameworks behind?
+    * baseclass CodeManager
+    * templates
+        * syntax
+        * file structure
+        * how to interact
+* how to contribute
+    * how do the internals of the code work (the part that is not obvious from reading the code)
+    * which guidelines are there to be followed

+The top level readme can only do part 1, the concept of functionality, and tease about part 2/link to a respective location.

+How about part 2?
+Two things that come to my mind: Docstrings and argparse help messages.
+Is there a way to combine the two, such that your docstrings are also your help messages?
+The help messages I would maybe define as class variables in the respective code managers, which are linked to the command handlers using a naming convention (like `COMMAND_<COMMAND>_HELP`)

+Part 3 and 4 are things for a github wiki.
+For part 3 it would be nice if that ships with the code itself in a doc that you can build into a pdf.
+Maybe there is a way of using the same text for both.
+Part 4 is git wiki only, no contributing without git anyway.

 #### things to later on add to a README
 * \*\_CodeManager classes
     * you need to call the baseclass init with the language name as argument (->